What is my car’s VIN and how do I find it?

 Why is my car’s VIN important?

-Since the VIN is a permanent identifier for your vehicle, it’s used to digitally save official records regarding your vehicle.
-This information can be checked using public, professional sources, so when you’re selling your vehicle, it’s probable that your buyer will background-check your vehicle based on the information logged against the VIN.
+Since your VIN is a permanent identifier for your vehicle, it’s used to digitally save official car records.
+This information can be checked using public and professional sources.
+When you’re selling your vehicle, potential buyers will likely conduct a background check based on the information logged against the VIN.

-For example, they’ll be able to see proof of service history, your car’s C02 rating, whether your car is on finance, previous owners, changes to the associated reg (e.. personalised number plates), and whether your car has been involved in any accidents or criminal activity.
+With your VIN, potential buyers are able to see your car’s proof of service history, C02 rating, financing agreement, previous owners, any changes to the associated reg (e.g. personalised number plates), and whether the car’s been involved in any accidents or criminal activity.

 What do I need my VIN for?

-If you are buying or have bought a used vehicle and want to background-check it yourself, you can do so by purchasing a report from the DVLA, as detailed above, or with an HPI check.
-You can background check with a reg or a VIN; a VIN check may contain more information.
+If you are buying or have bought a used vehicle and want to background check it yourself, you can purchase a report from the DVLA or have an HPI check.
+You can conduct a background check with both a reg and a VIN; however, a VIN check may contain more information.

 Can I change my car’s VIN?